Vasily Stalin: Arrest and imprisonment

 Joseph Stalin died on 5 March 1953.
 Vasily arrived shortly after the death of his father, and in a drunken rage claimed his father had been poisoned.
 After his father's death, a long period of troubles began for Vasily.
 The Defense Ministry offered to allow him to take up command of any military district but Moscow, which was the only one he would accept.
 Denied his choice assignment, Vasily was forced to retire from the military.
 Less than two months after his father's death, Vasily was arrested on 28 April 1953 because he had visited a restaurant with foreign diplomats.
 He was charged with denigration of the Soviet Union's leaders, anti-Soviet propaganda and criminal negligence, and sentenced to eight years in prison.
 The trial was conducted in private and he was denied legal representation.
 His appeal for clemency to the new Soviet leaders, Nikita Khrushchev and Georgy Malenkov, was unsuccessful.
 He was imprisoned in the special penitentiary in Vladimir under the name "Vasily Pavlovich Vasilyev".
 He was released from prison on 11 January 1960.
 The Central Committee of the Communist Party of the Soviet Union issued him a pension of 300 rubles, an apartment in Moscow, and a three-month treatment vacation in Kislovodsk.
 He was also granted permission to wear his general's uniform and all his military medals.

+On 9 January 1962, he received a passport under his surname "Dzhugashvili".